 JCU Office of Student Enrollment and Financial Services has partnered with a third-party company to provide students with resources to assist in the private loan search.
 If you have specific questions or concerns regarding private loan terms or conditions, we suggest you contact the lender directly.

 Fastchoice, powered by Great Lakes Higher Education, is an online lender list that provides basic information on private loans.
 We hope you find this website to be a great resource which allows you to compare interest rates, borrower benefits, fees, and repayment options, prior to applying for a loan and having your credit information pulled.
-All the lenders on this list work closely with the JCU Office of Financial Aid and work to ensure timely processing of your loan and electronically transfer funds to your student account.
+All the lenders on this list work closely with JCU Student Enrollment and Financial Services and work to ensure timely processing of your loan and electronically transfer funds to your student account.

 - Fastchoice Lenders (in alphabetical order): Citizens Bank, Discover, Ohio Catholic Credit Union, Ohio Educational Credit Union, PNC, Sallie Mae, SunTrust, Wells Fargo.